nikitautiu/learnhtml/notes/papers/kohlschutter.md

 The data is classified using **decision trees** and **SVMs**.

 ## Evaluation
 The dataset is **available for download** for research purposes.
 It also tests against the **CleanEval** dataset.
 The algorithm achieves 90%+ f1-scores on the GoogleNews dataset.
 IT achieves higher than baseline perfrmance on the CleanEval dataset, but lower than on the other.

+The features with the **highest impact** are number of words, text density, link density, start uppercase ratio with an information gain of over 0.45.
+This is for the 2-class problem.
+For the 4-class one, relative position also has a bit of a gain.

 ## Exploratory analysis
 The paper proposes a quantitative liguistic motivation to the text density vs number of words performance.